 Liaison with the UK Government and many other public sector agencies is actively managed at senior Director level to ensure that the WEF has both a clear understanding of current and emerging issues at a policy level and to maintain continuity across the various public offices concerned.
 The WEF is trusted and valued by the Government for its track record and for its focus on emerging risks to the UK’s energy and climate strategy, including indicators and warnings of these risks.

-The WEF constituency is well-established – more than 150 organisations, with a 50:50 public-private sector split, come together eight times a year to form a diverse and well-informed group of senior practitioners who value critical analysis and knowledge exchange.
+The WEF constituency is well-established – more than 150 organisations are participating 'members', with a 50:50 public-private sector split, come together eight times a year to form a diverse and well-informed group of senior practitioners who value critical analysis and knowledge exchange.
 The WEF Programme is also made especially relevant by exploring the UK’s energy and climate goals from the perspective of the different players along the value chain.

 The WEF Programme also aims to support the sector’s delivery of the UN Sustainable Development Goals.
 One example is SDG5 on Gender Equality – over the course of a WEF year we ensure equal representation of male and female speakers and push our participating organisations to access the WEF in a balanced way also.